Why employee AI training is now a governance obligation, not just good practice

 Regulatory training requirements by jurisdiction

-In the EU, the EU AI Act Article 4 requires all providers and deployers to take measures to ensure sufficient AI literacy of their staff to the extent necessary for their role.
-For high-risk AI (Annex III), deployers must ensure human oversight personnel receive adequate training on the specific system.
-These are legal requirements, not aspirational statements.
+In the EU, the EU AI Act Article 4 requires providers and deployers to take measures to support the development of AI literacy among their staff to the extent necessary for their role, an obligation the 2026 Digital Omnibus softened from an earlier duty to ensure a sufficient level.
+For high-risk AI (Annex III), deployers must ensure human oversight personnel receive adequate training on the specific system, though the Digital Omnibus deferred Annex III high-risk obligations, including this one, from 2 August 2026 to 2 December 2027.
+These remain legal requirements, not aspirational statements, but the applicable deadlines have moved.

 In Australia, while there is no AI-specific training requirement in law (as of May 2026), the Privacy Act's reasonable steps defence is more easily established with documented staff training.
-WHS obligations include ensuring workers are trained to perform work safely — where AI creates psychosocial risks or safety risks, training is part of the duty of care.
-APRA-regulated entities face model risk management expectations (CPS 230, APRA's April 2026 AI industry letter) that implicitly require competence in the people managing AI risk.
+WHS obligations include ensuring workers are trained to perform work safely, where AI creates psychosocial risks or safety risks, training is part of the duty of care.
+APRA-regulated entities face heightened operational and governance risk-management expectations (CPS 230, APRA's April 2026 AI industry letter) that implicitly require competence in the people managing AI risk.

 Building a practical training programme